JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2017-05-06-tail-recursion-and-how-to-use-it-in-kotlin.md

 That's probably the weirdest pokemon evolution I found on the Internet.

-Excuse me, here you have the nerdest pokemon evolution I found on the Internet.

 ### Going the recursive way

 This is how the `filter` function could look like thinking in a standard recursive way: